Testlio/hype/content/post/webhook-service-introduction.md

 - We get implicit rate-limiting from our DynamoDB tables, meaning if someone attempts to send out too many events at once, they will be rate-limited by the DynamoDB table
 - Separation of concerns - Building a service around DynamoDB streams means we can easily and elegantly separate functionality into the smallest possible functional piece.
 This gives a huge benefit in terms of understanding and analysing our service
 - Visibility - Since our service is built out of small functional "blocks", we can easily see what each of those blocks are doing.
 This simplifies bug tracking by quite a bit
 - Scalability - We can set the throughput on each stream separately.
 We can also set scaling triggers for each API endpoint separately.
-This means we can scale the service more precisely, which allows for more precise cost optimisation
+This means we can scale the service more precisely, which allows for more precise cost optimization
 - Stability - If something happens to the streams, we can be sure, once restored, the actions continue where the stream left off.
 Sure, we might lose a couple of minutes, but once the stream is back up, the events will still be sent out in the correct order

 Now, let's dive in and take a closer look at the two main flows of our service.